ClusterCockpit/cc-metric-collector/README.md

         "loadavg",
         "netstat",
         "ibstat",
-        "lustrestat"
+        "lustrestat",
+        "topprocs",
+        "cpustat",
+        "nvidia"
     ]
+    "receiver": {
+        "type": "none"
+        "address": "127.0.0.1",
+        "port": "4222",
+        "database": "testdb",
     }
+}
 ```

 All available collectors are listed in the above JSON.
 There are currently three sinks supported `influxdb`, `nats` and `stdout`.
 The `interval` defines how often the metrics should be read and send to the sink.
 The `duration` tells collectors how long one measurement has to take.
 An example for this is the `likwid` collector which starts the hardware performance counter, waits for `duration` seconds and stops the counters again.
 For most systems, the `likwid` collector has to do two measurements, thus `interval` must be larger than two times `duration`.
+With `receiver`, the collector can be used as a router by receiving metrics and forwarding them to the configured sink.
+There are currently only types `none` (for no receiver) and `nats`.

 # Installation